meonkeys/shb/book/Readme.md

 ./build.sh
 ```

+The `build.sh` Bash script requires Docker and a few common cli tools.
-The build script is meant to be run as a user other than root able to run `docker` commands.
+It is meant to be run as a user other than `root` with access to Docker.
-It runs in Bash on Linux and macOS, maybe Windows too.
+It runs on Linux and macOS, maybe Windows too.
-Requires Docker and a few common cli tools.
+A `Makefile` is also provided as a convenience to short-circuit rapid repeated builds since the fastest possible `build.sh` invocation may still take several seconds.

-## Avoid Docker
+## How to build without Docker

 Building without Docker is unsupported, but this might make it work for you: